What are ‘change addresses’?

 What is happening?

-What is change in a UTXO based crypto?
+What is 'change' in UTXO-based crypto?

+Imagine that you are paying for your meal with Bitcoin and it costs 20 BTC (the most expensive meal you will ever eat).
 You have 50 BTC inside of your wallet.
 So when you pay your 20 BTC for your meal, you receive 30 BTC in change as expected.

 If you want to see all your addresses you can export the addresses for each crypto from the asset menu and look each one up on a block explorer.

-Now, you might be thinking: This is really confusing, why not receive change to the same Bitcoin address?
+Now, you might be thinking, this is really confusing!
+Why not receive change to the same Bitcoin address?